marisolpalmero/entitlement-inventory/draft-mcd-ivy-entitlement-inventory.md

                      +--ro component-id       string
 ~~~

 Entitlements and assets are linked in the model in two ways.
-Entitlements might be attached to assets, and assets include (or have installed) entitlements.
+Entitlements might be attached to assets, and assets include (or have granted) entitlements.
 The former way addresses the case of a license server, while the latter considers an entitlement directly associated with the network element.
 An entitlement that is not included by any asset means that it is not being used.

 Entitlements may be listed in multiple assets.
 For instance, a license server, functioning as an asset, might list an entitlement, while the network element entitled by that license might also list it.
 Proper identification of entitlements is imperative to ensure consistency across systems, enabling monitoring systems to recognize when multiple assets list the same entitlement.
 Furthermore, there are cases where an authorized asset might not be aware of the covering license.
 Consider the scenario of a site license, wherein any device under the site may utilize a feature without explicit knowledge of the covering license.
 In such cases, asset awareness relies on management controls or a service license capable of listing it.